A study of the Led Zeppelin film and album The Song Remains The Same

 The fragments from the 27th, particularly the syncopated, slightly funky section at the end of the instrumental (album, section 3) leave me with an overwhelming desire to hear the complete version from that night.
-That is unfortunately not possible because, as I'm sure you're sick of me mentioning by now, no boot tape has yet surfaced of the first part of the first night.
+That is unfortunately not possible because, as I'm sure you're sick of me mentioning by now, no bootleg tape has yet surfaced of the first part of the first night.

 So, the two versions on the original 1976 releases had much in common, but also some notable differences, and there's no doubt whatsoever that the album version was vastly superior in both editing tidiness and musical content.
 A big moment, this, for the new releases, so let's look at them without further ado.